Natural Home Remedies For Fertility

-Infertility may result from a problem with you or your partner, or a combination of factors which prevent pregnancy.
+Infertility may result from a problem with you or your partner or a combination of factors that prevent pregnancy.
 Fortunately, there are lots of safe and effective remedies that greatly enhance your chances of becoming pregnant.

 Approximately 20 percent of couples struggle with infertility at any particular time.
 Some studies blame this growth on social phenomena, including the trend for marriage and starting a family to happen at a later age.
 For women, fertility decreases with increasing age, especially after 35 years.

-Currently, individuals frequently have a lot of sexual part ners until they marry and attempt to have kids.
-This growth in numbers of sexual partners has resulted in a rise in sexually transmitted diseases.
+Currently, individuals frequently have a lot of sexual partners until they marry and attempt to have kids.
+This growth in the number of sexual partners has resulted in a rise in sexually transmitted diseases.
 Scarring from these types of infections, especially from pelvic inflammatory disease (infection of the female reproductive cells ) appears to be in part responsible for the increase in infertility.
 Additional use of some kinds of this contraceptive called the intrauterine device (IUD) has led to an increased rate of pelvic inflammatory disease, with subsequent scarring.

-Sperm are little cells which take the father's genetic material.
+Sperm are little cells that take the father's genetic material.
 The sperm are mixed to a fluid called semen, which is discharged from the penis during sexual intercourse.
-The whiplike tail of the sperm enables the sperm to swim up the female reproductive tract, in search of an egg.
+The whip-like tail of the sperm enables the sperm to swim up the female reproductive tract, in search of an egg.